Polygonal equalities and virtual degeneracy in $L_{p}$-spaces

 If there is an $i$ such that $y_{i} \not= x_{j}$ for all $j$ and $n_{i} < 0$, then Lemma \ref{Proc3} allows us to form a simplex $D^{\ast}$ by implementing the following refinement:

 \begin{enumerate} \item[(5)] $x_{s+1}(m_{s+1}) = y_{i}(-n_{i}), y_{i}(n_{i}) \rightarrow y_{i}(0)$. \end{enumerate}

-Now implement the succession of all such possible refinements (1) -- (3) (in any order) followed by the succession of all such possible refinements (4) -- (5) (in any order) to produce a simplex $D^{\ast\ast}$ such that $D \succ D^{\ast\ast}$.
+We now proceed algorithmically.
+Consider the least $j$ such that ($x_{j} = y_{i}$ for some $i$) $\vee$ ($x_{j} \not= y_{i}$ for all $i$ and $m_{j} < 0$), and implement the appropriate refinement from the list (1) -- (4).
+Reiterate this process a finite number of times until no such $j$ remain.
+Then consider the least $i$ such that $y_{i} \not= x_{j}$ for all $j$ and $n_{i} < 0$, and implement the refinement (5).
+Reiterate this process a finite number of times until no such $i$ remain.
+At this point the algorithm terminates and outputs a simplex $D^{\ast\ast}$ such that $D \succ D^{\ast\ast}$.
 By construction, each vertex in the simplex $D^{\ast\ast}$ has non-negative weight.
 Moreover, $D$ is degenerate if all vertices in $D^{\ast\ast}$ have weight $0$.
 On the other hand, $D$ is non-degenerate if at least one vertex in $D^{\ast\ast}$ has positive weight.
-In the latter case, by deleting all vertices from $D^{\ast\ast}$ that have weight $0$, it follows that $D$ is equivalent to a completely refined simplex $D^{\ast\ast\ast}$. \end{proof}
+In the latter case, by deleting all vertices from $D^{\ast\ast}$ that have weight $0$, it follows that $D$ refines to a completely refined simplex $D^{\ast\ast\ast}$. \end{proof}